 - Once the sauce is getting thicker, you’ll add the orange juice.
 Stir until it reaches the thickness you desire and turn off the heat.

-- Next, over medium / high heat, you’ll add the canola oil or vegetable oil to the hot pan.
+- Next, over medium / high heat, you’ll add the canola oil or vegetable oil to a hot pan.

 - Gently place the salmon in the hot oil skin side down.

 - Depending on the thickness of the filet, you will cook it for about 6 minutes on each side.

 - This will give a thicker filet about a medium to medium well temperature.

 - Once cooked to your liking, you’ll remove the fish from the pan, and place it on a paper towel to absorb any excess oil.
 Next, place it on your plate, and top it with the teriyaki sauce.

 - Garnish with some toasted sesame seeds and chopped scallions.

 - Serve immediately and enjoy!